 Netstat Alternatives

-While netstat remains a widely-used utility, other tools, such as ss (socket statistics) and iproute2, offer similar functionality with additional features and improved performance.
+While netstat remains a widely used utility, other tools, such as ss (socket statistics) and iproute2 on Linux, offer similar functionality with additional features and improved performance.

 Netstat Complementary Tools